Finding a job in Israel in English: A general overview of employment & the job market in Israel.

 - Aged between 21 – 60

 - You have an known Aliyah date within the next 6 months

 - You have made Aliyah within the last 12 months

 A “Katin Hozer” someone born in Israel who left before the age of 14 or an “Ezrach Oleh” someone born abroad to at least one Israeli parent may also qualify for assistance from the Job Center.

 The Jewish Agency for Israel – Aliyah Job Center is a limited program and the full range of services does not extend to “all immigrants” or returning residents (“Toshavim Hozrim”).

 Job Hunting & Networking in Israel

 Networking is an excellent way to update yourself on local opportunities and share your experiences.
-In addition to the Job-Board on this website we have Facebook groups and Linkedin groups where you can network as well.

 Make sure you regularly check with your Aliyah Organization or Jewish Federation for any jobs that might have become available.